ualibweb/covid-counter/README.md

 ### REST API endpoints

-Because we have "front end" and "back end" apps, we needed a variety of endpoints to meet our needs.
+Because we have "front end" and "back end" components, we needed a variety of endpoints to meet our needs.

 #### GET /counts